• Home

 Third from the left, wearing civilian clothes and dark glasses.
 As the last Governor-General of India, his presence symbolized the constitutional authority overseeing the transition.

-Likely the uniformed officer on the far right, the outgoing British Commander-in-Chief.
+Likely, the uniformed officer on the far right is the outgoing British Commander-in-Chief.

 Why This Image Is Important